SAP-samples/teched2022-DA264/exercises/ex1/README.md

 21. Select the Line for 'DRUG_NAME'.
 <br>![](/exercises/ex1/images/Ex01_Part03_21.png)

-22. Observe Data Preview and the 'Top 10 Distinct Values'.
+22. Observe 'Data Preview' and the 'Top 10 Distinct Values'.
 <br>![](/exercises/ex1/images/Ex01_Part03_22.png)

-23. We can see there are data quality issues such as spelling mistakes on the drug names.
+23. Scroll to the bottom of 'Data Preview'.
+We can see there are data quality issues such as spelling mistakes on the drug names.
 <br>![](/exercises/ex1/images/Ex01_Part03_23.png)

-24. We can also see there is an important number of null values.
+24. Looking at the 'Top 10 Distinct Values', we can see there is a large percentage of null values in the dataset.
 <br>![](/exercises/ex1/images/Ex01_Part03_24.png)

 25. Click 'Data Intelligence Metadata Explorer'.